edsu/wikistream/README.md

     http://localhost:3000/

-An upstart script is included, which you should be able to install and use:
+Upstart scripts are included, which you should be able to install and use.
+Just make sure that you edit them so that they really point at where you have installed node and checked out the wikistream code.

     cp wikistream.conf /etc/init/wikistream.conf
     start wikistream